Header Banner

-How To: Make an Elegant No-Gas, No-Electricity Heater for the Winter
+How to Make an Elegant No-Gas, No-Electricity Heater for the Winter

 The weather outside might be frightful, but heating bills are downright scary this time of year.
 Heat is absolutely essential during the winter season, but it's also really expensive.
 If you aren't blessed with a fireplace or unlimited disposable income, fear not, because you can still heat your home on the cheap using flower pots and tea lights—even if the power goes out.